 Circumstances may arise where a potential participant is identified whose native language is not frequently encountered and no certified translation of the informed consent document is available.
 If there is sufficient time before subject enrollment is to take place, investigators should seek a translation of the informed consent document and IRB approval of the document prior to enrolling the subject.
-If the time frame for enrollment does not permit translation of the entire consent document, a translated short form of the informed consent document or an <a href="mailto:orange.green:g
+If the time frame for enrollment does not permit translation of the entire consent document, a translated short form of the informed consent document or an oral presentation may be used as described elsewhere in this document.